 It is hard to give an exact trailhead address for this hike, but the address I put in my phone was the corner of Capri Drive and Casale Road, Pacific Palisades, CA 90272 which will take you to the start of Sullivan Ridge Fire Road, the road that you will be walking.
 Just make sure you read the parking signs, but there was a lot of street parking here.

-About 100 yards from here you will see a cut out in the chain link fence that you can walk through to get to the top of the stairs.
+About 100 yards from here there is a cut out in the chain link fence that you can walk through to get to the top of the stairs.

 If you don’t see this one, there is another 3 minutes further next to a water tank, and 10 min further is the old abandoned gate for the road down to the compound, so you have a lot of chances to get there.

-First thing to note, when I was there on a Saturday morning there literally was none one else here.
+First thing to note, when I was there on a Saturday morning there was no one one else here.
 From the moment I got to the stairs till when I got back to the road I didn’t see a soul.
 This made for good pictures for me, but others could find this creepy so be warned.

 After the long climb down proceed to the left which will drop you in this small field complete with a graffiti-covered wall.

 About 50 yards past this area you will see the powerhouse.

 The powerhouse itself is actually really well-kept.
 Sure, it is covered in graffiti, but it still seems structurally sound.
 I walked in and explored it and while I hate graffiti it was pretty crazy the urban decay on this place, especially for photography.

 You can even climb the ladder in the middle that will get you all the way onto the roof.